ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 A Promise is a temporary placeholder used as a result whenever the result is not immediately available.

-Once the result is available, then an event is emitted, which code can listen to act upon.
+Once the result is ready, an event is emitted, which can be subscribed to and acted upon.

 ---

 ## Events / Event Loop

-In event-driven programming, the event loop is used to subscribe to events and then act on them once they are dispatched.
+The event loop is used to subscribe to events and then act on them once they are dispatched.

-The loop continues running until no more events are dispatched (i.e. There is nothing to do).
+The loop continues running until no more events are dispatched (i.e. There is nothing more to do).

 ---